 “My biggest struggle was communicating honestly in ways that wouldn’t trigger defensiveness in others, especially when addressing tough issues, like race or power dynamics, where shame can often play out.
 I wanted to be able to express myself in ways that lead to connection.
 Working with Yvette has been transformational.
 Even the relationships in my life that were working well have grown more satisfying and joyful.“

 Frequently Asked Questions

-What is the format of the live calls?
+What's the format of the workshop?

 What materials are included?